Date: 5 July 2010

 surprising to find that one of the most ubiquitous topics of folklore, "the

-," stems from the most damaging of recent impact
+fall of mankind," stems from the most damaging of recent impact

 events.